puikinsh/Adminator-admin-dashboard/README.md

-# Adminator Bootstrap 5 Admin Template v2.6.0
+# Adminator Bootstrap 5 Admin Template v2.7.0

 **Adminator** is a responsive Bootstrap 5 Admin Template built with modern development tools.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.

-✨ **Latest Update (v2.6.0)**: Complete **Dark Mode System** with smart theme switching, OS preference detection, and seamless component integration.
+🚀 **Latest Update (v2.7.0)**: **100% jQuery-Free** - Complete removal of jQuery dependency (~600KB bundle reduction) with modern vanilla JavaScript implementation.

-🌙 **Dark Mode Features**: Automatic theme detection, persistent user preferences, theme-aware components (charts, calendars, maps), and a beautiful toggle switch.
+⚡ **Performance Benefits**: Faster load times, smaller bundle size, modern ES6+ code, and zero jQuery overhead.

 📚 **[Complete Documentation](https://puikinsh.github.io/Adminator-admin-dashboard/)** - Detailed setup guides, API reference, and examples